EvanOxfeld/evanoxfeld.github.com/source/_posts/2013-01-29-sneakernet-solved-with-git-bundle.markdown

-Think of _git bundle_ as zipping or tarring up your repository with benefits - namely that you can transfer the exact same git branches and commit information.
+Think of _git bundle_ as zipping or tarring up your repository with benefits - namely that you can transfer the exact git objects that store your commits, branches, and tags.
 A git bundle mimics a remote, enabling fetching, pulling, and diffing between machines that aren't otherwise connected.

 To create a bundle named "repo.bundle" containing each and every commit in the master branch: